Exponentially accurate Hamiltonian embeddings of symplectic A-stable Runge--Kutta methods for Hamiltonian semilinear evolution equations: Introduction

+Neishtadt \cite{Neishtadt1984} showed that a system of ordinary differential equations (ODEs) with a rapidly rotating phase of period $\epsilon$ can be transformed into a system of ODEs for the slow variables, and a scalar ODE for the fast phase, both of which are, up to a small error, independent of the fast phase variable.

+When the vector field is analytic in the slow coordinates the procedure can be carried out up to an exponentially small remainder of magnitude $O(\e^{-c/\epsilon})$ for some $c>0$.
+The result is proved by applying $N$ near-identity transformations, each of which improves the error by one order in $\epsilon$, carefully estimating the remainders, and concluding that the embedding is optimal when $N = O(1/\epsilon)$.
+For rapidly forced Hamiltonian ODEs this implies approximate conservation of the Hamiltonian of the truncated slow system in the new coordinates with an error of order $O(\e^{-c/\epsilon})$ over times of length $O(1)$ and, in particular, approximate conservation of the averaged Hamiltonian of the original slow system with error $O(\epsilon)$ over exponentially long times provided that the trajectory of the system remains bounded.

+An $O(\epsilon)$-close to identity analytic map $\psi^\epsilon$ on a finite dimensional space $\R^n$ is the time-$\epsilon$ map of a rapidly forced analytic vector field where $\epsilon$ is the period of the forcing.
+Neishtadt's result therefore applies and shows that $\psi^\epsilon$ can be embedded into the flow of a system of autonomous ODEs up to an exponentially small error.
+When $\psi^\epsilon$ is symplectic, this flow is also symplectic.
+This proves that the iterates of $\psi^\epsilon$ approximately conserve the energy of this flow over exponentially long times so long as they remain bounded.

+Benettin and Giorgilli \cite{BeGi1994} give an alternative proof of this embedding result by matching a Taylor expansion of a diffeomorphism $\psi^\epsilon$ with the formal power series expansion of the flow of an $\epsilon$-dependent vector field $\tilde f(x)$, called modified vector field \cite{HaLu2002,LeRe04}, truncating at some order $N$, where, as before, the embedding is optimal when $N = O(1/\epsilon)$.

+In particular, if the diffeomorphism $\psi^\epsilon$ is a one-step discretization of order $p$ with step size $h=\epsilon$ of an ODE $\dot x = f(x)$, then $\psi^\epsilon$ can be approximately embedded into the flow of a modified vector field $\tilde f$ which satisfies $\lVert f-\tilde f \rVert=O(h^p)$.
+If the ODE is Hamiltonian with energy $H$ and $\psi^\epsilon$ is symplectic, then the modified vector field is also Hamiltonian with energy $\tilde H$ and $\lvert H - \tilde H \rvert = O(h^p)$.
+This implies approximate conservation of the energy $H$ of the original system by the symplectic time-stepping method $\psi^\epsilon$ over exponentially long times provided the numerical trajectory remains bounded.
+This strategy has been used to prove approximate energy conservation of many classes of symplectic numerical methods, in particular symplectic Runge--Kutta discretizations, \cite{HaLu2002,LeRe04,Re1999} and references therein.

-In the case of partial differential evolution equations (PDEs), the phase space is typically an infinite dimensional Hilbert space and the vector field contains unbounded operators, usually in the form of spatial derivatives.
-This poses serious difficulties for backward error analysis.
-The flow map $\phi^t$ of the PDE usually ceases to be analytic, or even differentiable with respect to $h$ and typically the same applies to the numerical time-$h$ map $\psi^h$ used to semidiscretize the PDE in time; the best one can generally guarantee is continuity in $h$.
-In other words, the formal power series expansion of $\psi^h$ in $h$ now contains powers of unbounded operators, and this propagates into the formal series expansion of the modified vector field.
+The question arises whether and to what extent these results extend to partial differential equations (PDEs).
+Here, the phase space is typically an infinite dimensional Hilbert space and the vector field contains unbounded operators, usually in the form of spatial derivatives.
+These unbounded operators propagate into the transformed vector field of Neishtadt \cite{Neishtadt1984} and into the formal series expansion of the modified vector field of Benettin and Giorgilli \cite{BeGi1994}.